2164-ServiceNow/siri-anusha-google-Books-search-SPA/README.md

 ## User Stories:

-- As a user, I can search for books by title, author, or ISBN.
+- As a user, I can search for books.
-- As a user, I can click on a book from the search results and view its detailed information, including its description, authors, and publication date.
+- As a user, I can get detailed information, including its description, authors, and publishers from the search results.
-- As a user, I can find and download free books so that i can access them offline.
-- As a user, I can sort search results by relevance, publication date, or title so that i can view books in my preferred order.
+- As a user, I can sort search results by relevance, newest.
 - As a user, I can have preview of the book
-- AS a user, I can see recommeded for related books based on the one I an viewing
+- AS a user, I can see recommend BestSellers
 - As a user, I want the application to be responsive and accessible on different devices & screen sizes.
-- As a  user, I want to find books available in specific country so that i can access region-specific content.
+- As a  user, I want to find books available to buy.
+- As a user, I want to filter the books.

 ## Development Environment Setup: